TL;DR

 Imagine shopping on Amazon while unknowingly logged into the attacker's account:

-- Any item you save to a wishlist ends up on their list.
+- Anything you add to a wishlist ends up on their list.

 - They can log in later and reconstruct exactly what you were looking at, as if they'd been watching over your shoulder.